Splintaz/lazyteams/README.md

   - Python: https://www.python.org/
   - Chrome: https://www.google.com/chrome/
   - Chromedriver: https://chromedriver.chromium.org/downloads
+2. Change the hardcoded username and password in the file.
+3. Release the Python!

 For normal teams users, use "teams.py".
-For organization users, use "org.py"
+For organization users, use "org.py".